astroanu/s3-see/README.md

 ### Requirements

-- Image folders should have a sub folder by the name `_thumbs`, and the key name of the files in the `_thumbs` folder needs to be lowercase
+- Image folders should have a sub folder by the name `_thumbs`, and the key name of the files in the `_thumbs` folder needs to be lowercase, with `.jpg` extention
 - Thumbnail files could be any size, the smaller the faster they will load in the viewer.

 ### How to use